tomsoderlund/nextjs-generic-landing-page/README.md

 ### How to use 1: Import the components you need

+    yarn add nextjs-generic-landing-page  # or npm install nextjs-generic-landing-page

+Then in your code:

     import { Headline, Video } from 'nextjs-generic-landing-page'

+    <Headline
+      title='My Website'
+      description='Maybe the best website ever'
+    >

 ### How to use 2: Clone the entire project